 The fact that prices do not reflect costs might also be very informative.
 Indeed, theory suggests that in competitive environments prices tend to track costs of production.
-Bajari and Ye (1993) show that, in a first-price sealed-bid auction with private values, equilibrium bids are a function of costs when firms behave competitively.
-Instead, in an efficient cartel, firms would share their cost estimates, and then the lowest-cost firm would submit a serious bid while all other cartel members would either refrain from bidding or submit high "phony" bids.
+Bayari and Ye (1993) show that in a first-price sealed-bid auction with private values, the equilibrium bids are a function of costs when firms behave competitively.
+Instead, in an efficient cartel, firms would share their cost estimates, and then the lowest-cost firm would submit a serious bid whereas all the other cartel members would either refrain from bidding or submit high "phony" bids.

-Athey et al. (2004) analyze a model where firms' costs move over time and are private information.
-Colluding firms exchange messages over their costs before setting prices.
-They thus face a trade-off between efficiency (optimally, the lowest cost firm should make the sale) and the price level: if they choose a high collusive price, even a high cost firm would have incentives to declare that it has a low cost.
-Hence, for firms to have incentives to report their true costs, the collusive price would have to be sufficiently low.
-However, this mechanism would be too costly in terms of foregone profits.
-The authors show that at the best collusive equilibrium, provided that firms are patient enough, collusion entails stable prices and stable market shares over time.
+Athey et al. (2004) analyse a model where firms' costs are i.i.d. over time and are private information.
+Colluding firms would exchange messages over their costs before setting prices.
+They would then face a trade-off between efficiency (optimally, it is the lowest cost firm which would sell) and the price level: if the price is high, a high cost would declare a low cost; hence, truthful revelation would require choosing a low enough collusive price, but this mechanism might be too costly in terms of foregone profits.
+The authors show that at the best collusive equilibrium, provided that firms are patient enough, collusion entails stable prices and market shares over time.

-In sum, these theoretical works suggest that if prices do not track costs, there might be collusion in the industry.
+These theoretical works suggest therefore that if prices do not track costs, there might be collusion in the industry.
 This explains why, for instance, an antitrust authority might want to look at the evolution of prices and costs over time.
 For instance, in the DS Smith/Linpac Containers merger case, the UK Competition Commission looked at the time series of DsSmith's unit prices and costs - and since changes in prices followed quite closely changes in costs, it concluded that it did not offer evidence of collusion (buyers claimed that there was collusion in the industry).